angular/components/src/lib/slide-toggle/OVERVIEW.md

 The slide-toggle behaves similarly to a checkbox, though it does not support an `indeterminate` state like `<md-checkbox>`.

+_Note: the sliding behavior for this component requires that HammerJS is loaded on the page._

 ### Slide-toggle label
 The slide-toggle label is provided as the content to the `<md-slide-toggle>` element.